bjarn-onderstal/animeSVG/README.md

 ## Usage
 1. Install widget from the marketplace.
 2. Add the widget to the page.
 3. Add the sourcecode to the the 'Source' tab.
-Make sure that the <svg> and </svg> tags are included.
+Make sure that the SVG tags are included.
 4. Play around with the different animations possibilities.

 ## Demo project